pliant/configure/README.md

 2. Define a VAR to hold the configuration properties acquired using the handy dandy slurp-config function.
 3. Reference the configuration namespace/VAR from where ever you need the configuration values.

+NOTE: slurp-config uses the classpath to find your config file
+       unlike clojure.core/slurp which takes a file path such as "config/myapplication.props" slurp-config just needs the name "myapplication.props"
+       so two things to remember with this function, 1) make sure it's on your classpath 2) only use the file name

 Below is an example:

 ```clojure